JChamberlain28/SE370A2-Python-FUSE/QuestionAns.md

 -rw-r--r-- 1 jack jack  2 Oct  1 01:59 three
 -rw-r--r-- 1 jack jack  2 Oct  1 01:59 two
 ```
-Note, newfile was saved to source containing "hello world" as mount was a passthrough
+Note, newfile was saved to source containing "hello world" as mount was a passthrough, therefore the changes in mount were reflected in source.

-IN VSCODE files:
-mount
- - newfile
- - one (DELETED)
- - two (DELETED)
- - three (DELETED)

-source
- - one
- - two
- - three
+Mount is empty as the passthrough file system was destroyed.

  ## Question 3